Michal-MK/PA165-2021-IDomaToJde/README.md

 Customers must register into our system.
 The system acts as a platform, the payment process is *not our responsibility!*

+## Rest

+The REST API documentation is built using Swagger2 and is available at `/swagger` (redirect)

 ## Reference project
 https://github.com/fi-muni/PA165/tree/master/eshop-persistence